Funchal: Transportation

 Madeira Airport, often known as Funchal Airport (code: FNC) and officially Cristiano Ronaldo International Airport, is located east of the city, in the municipality of Santa Cruz.
-The airport was one of the most dangerous airports in the world due to the limited flat space in close proximity to cliffs, but the extension of the runway on concrete pillars in the sea has improved safety.
+The airport was one of the most dangerous airports in the world due to the limited flat terrain in close proximity to cliffs, but an extension of the runway on concrete pillars into the sea has improved safety.
 It served more than 5 million passengers as of 2024.

 The Port of Funchal was the only major port in Madeira.
-Since 2007 it has been fully dedicated to passenger transport (cruise ships and ferries) and other tourist-related boats and yachts.
-In that year all remaining fishing activity and cargo trade was moved to the newly developed port of Caniçal, 12 mi to the east.
+From 2007 it has been dedicated to passenger transport (cruise ships and ferries) and other tourist-related boats and yachts.
+In 2017 all remaining fishing activity and cargo trade was moved to the newly developed port of Caniçal, 12 mi to the east.

 A ferry service between Funchal and Portimão, on the mainland, provided by Naviera Armas sailed weekly from 2008, but was discontinued in 2013 due to a dispute over harbour fees.
-In summer 2018 it was re-instated, but as a seasonal service from July to September, being operated by Grupo Sousa using Naviera Armas's ship Volcán de Tijarafe, that provided the crossing prior to the 2013 discontinuation, with a maximum speed of 23 knots.
+In summer 2018 it was re-instated, but as a seasonal service from July to September, operated by Grupo Sousa using Naviera Armas's ship Volcán de Tijarafe, that provided the crossing prior to the 2013 discontinuation, with a maximum speed of 23 knots.
 The crossing takes around 24 hours.

-A ferry runs in two hours between Funchal and Porto Santo Island, called the Lobo Marinho.
+A ferry takes two hours between Funchal and Porto Santo Island, called the Lobo Marinho.

-Funchal is frequently used as a stop-over by transatlantic ships, en route from Europe to the Caribbean, as it is the northernmost Atlantic island that lies in the path of the Westerlies.
+Funchal is frequently used as a stop-over by transatlantic ships, en route from Europe to the Caribbean, it is the northernmost Atlantic island that lies in the path of the Westerlies.

 A highway provides access to Câmara de Lobos and Ribeira Brava to the west, and Santa Cruz, Machico and Caniçal to the east.